-Measures to slow the spread of coronavirus may make emergency dental emergency treatment less accessible.
+Measures to slow the spread of coronavirus may make emergency dental treatment in Wimbledon less accessible.

 If you have a dental emergency and are showing no signs of coronavirus, phone your regular dentist for advice on your options.